kiwi0fruit/sugartex/sugartex.md

 vector functions of the form
 $(t,x,y,z) ↦ {\mathbf{f}}(t,x,y,z),\,{\mathbf{f}} = (f_{\mathrm{x}}, f_{\mathrm{y}}, f_{\mathrm{z}})$.

+(you can see it in the [PDF version of this documentation](sugartex.pdf)).

 # TODO

+* Add examples to every section,
-Сделать, чтобы все ссылки на этот документ были на pdf версию. Ко всем привести примеры до и после (матрицы, дроби и т.д.).
-Add more examples at the end.
+* Add more examples here at the end.